 - 4th, this also does not mean that logistics cost in India is high or low, or logistics in India is efficient or not.
-This only points out that without identifying the micro issue of inefficiency, we may end up (largely, we actually do) employing solutions for issues which are not there and leaving the concurrent issue unresolved thereby damaging the supply chain further.
+This only points out that without identifying the micro issue of inefficiency, we may end up (largely, we actually do) employing solutions for issues that are not there and leaving the concurrent issue unresolved thereby damaging the supply chain further.

-Watch out this section for more on Logistics Cost and its various dimensions!Mansingh Jaswal is Founder Director & Chief Executive Officer of Genex Logistics (Genex LogiSolutions Pvt.
-Ltd.), having a professional experience of over 17 years in Supply Chain, Logistics, Transportation and International Freight and a Strategic Management Research Scholar at Management Development Institute (MDI).
-He can be reached at email@example.com or contacted at +91981040443
+Mansingh Jaswal is the Founder Director & Chief Executive Officer of Genex Logistics (Genex LogiSolutions Pvt.
+Ltd.), having a professional experience of over 17 years in Supply Chain, Logistics, Transportation, and International Freight and a Strategic Management Research Scholar at Management Development Institute (MDI).